 - Fulfillment and warehousing services,

 Before you launch, research each of these expenses.
-Estimate one-time expenditures and recurring monthly fees.
-You’ll want enough cash to pay for everything for at least a few months.
+Estimate both one-time and recurring expenditures.
+You’ll want enough cash to pay for at least a few months.

 You have options when it comes to raising money.

-- You can simply save it up.
-No doubt you’d love to start your ecommerce business now and generate sales immediately.
-You may have been hoping that this guide included a five-minute plan to do that.
+- Save it up.
+You’d love to start your ecommerce business now and generate sales immediately.
+You may have been hoping that this guide included a 5-minute plan to do that.
 But no such plan exists.
 If you fund the startup yourself, you may need to save patiently.
 Consider automatically depositing a portion of each paycheck into a savings account to start your business in a year or two.

-- You could secure loans.
+- Secure loans.
 When you borrow money to start your business, you retain full control and ownership, but you will need to pay interest, and you’ll have to convince a banker that your company is viable.
-The SBA does facilitate loans, so you may want to schedule an appointment with your local Service Corps of Retired Executives (SCORE) office at the SBA.
-The volunteers there can give you advice both on your business and how to seek a loan.
+The SBA facilitates loans, so you may want to schedule an appointment with your local Service Corps of Retired Executives (SCORE) office at the SBA.
+The volunteers there can advise you on your business and how to seek a loan.

-- You could try crowdfunding.
-Modern crowdfunding takes a few forms, but in many cases, you are not selling shares in your future company, rather folks are funding your business in exchange for gifts or products.
-STRØM CITY electric bikes, for example, raised more than $2 million with its 2018 Indiegogo project, which effectively was a pre-order program wherein folks could fund the business in exchange for a bike once the company began manufacturing.
+- Crowdfunding.
+Modern crowdfunding takes a few forms, but in many cases, you are not selling ownership shares in your company; rather, folks are funding your business in exchange for gifts or products.
+Strøm electric bikes, for example, raised more than $2 million with its 2018 Indiegogo project, a pre-order program wherein folks could fund the business in exchange for a bike once the company began manufacturing.

-- You could find investors.
-In this scenario, you would convince individuals or businesses to invest in your startup in exchange for a share of ownership and, often, an active role in the business.
-The SBA described five steps for doing this:
+- Find investors.
+In this scenario, you would convince individuals or businesses to invest in your startup in exchange for a share of ownership and, often, an active role in the decisions.
+The SBA described five steps for doing this.

 a.
 Find an investor.
 “Look for individual investors — sometimes called ‘angel investors’ — or venture capital firms.
 Be sure to do enough background research to know if the investor is reputable and has experience working with startup companies.”